anyepeter/To-Do-List/README.md

 # Todo List project

->In this project, an individual can set a list of things to do and achieve them by the end of the day.
+>In this project, an individual can set a list of things to do and achieve them by the end of the day and have the CRUD functionalities.

 ## The project is built using